marko-js/resolve-sync/README.md

 // result === "fs"
 ```

+### `silent?: boolean`

+If `silent` is set to `true`, the resolver will suppress errors and return `undefined` when a module cannot be resolved, instead of throwing an exception.
+This is useful for optional dependencies or when you want to handle missing modules gracefully.

 ### `exts?: string[]`

 An optional array of file extensions to try when resolving files without explicit extensions.
 Defaults to: